Skip to content

 Superpowers updates through the plugin system:

-Update Superpowers plugin
+Update the Superpowers plugin

 /plugin update superpowers